 Should we be worried?

 A urinary stone is a minor but very painful condition.
 It usually manifests itself as intense and continuous cramps, felt especially in the lower back but sometimes also on the side or in the testicle area.
 In general, the unsustainability of this type of pain encourages prompt consultation.
-If fever is associated with these symptoms, urgent consultation is required.
+If fever is associated with these symptoms, you must have an urgent consultation.

 Where did it come from?